railwayapp/docs/src/docs/maturity/compare-to-heroku.md

 Heroku's buildpacks are decent, but we want to offer the user a better experience.
 This is why we built Nixpacks.

-Nixpax is open source (https://github.com/railwayapp/nixpacks).
+Nixpacks is open source (https://github.com/railwayapp/nixpacks).
 It detects more languages, builds are faster, and builds are reproducible.
 (A common frustration of Heroku's Buildpacks).

 Those moving from Heroku to Railway will find an easy switch from Heroku's Buildpacks to Railway's Nixpacks.

 ### Product

 Deploying a project on Railway is incredibly easy thanks to Nixpacks and our templating system.
-We have a [Getting Started guide](/getting-started) that will walk you through the process.
+We have a [quick start guide](/quick-start) that will walk you through the process.

 It's possible to go from zero → 3 services in < 30 seconds.
 Adding new services is trivial and meshing them together means you don't need to deal with headaches based on your infrastructure.